resoluteworks/invirt/README.md

 to platforms like PHP or Ruby on Rails.

-At the same time, server-side rendering on the JVM has had a bad reputation for decades and even the most popular frameworks in this space have done little to improve developer experience and deliver maintainable and easy to deploy web applications.
+At the same time, server-side rendering on the JVM has had a bad reputation for decades and even the most popular frameworks in this space have done little to improve developer experience and productivity.
 Which, in turn, has made everyone wince at the thought of running anything "non-enterprise" on the JVM.

 We believe, however, that the developments in the past years have created the space for